• Skip to main content

 Her request for an assessment to the prosecutor she is dealing with, for whom she has great respect, comes up against current procedures which make no accommodation for something as obviously sensible as this.

 On the other side, even if this man could afford the best lawyers money can buy, and they were handed a report with good grounds to bring the medication he was taking into play, they almost certainly would not attempt to plead not guilty.
-They would pressure their client instead to accept a plea deal – his own lawyers in other words would make him a felon.
+They would pressure their client instead to accept a plea deal – his own lawyers in other words would make him a felon and downplay the hazards medication poses.

-The doctor who prescribe the medicines will be told by his medical insurers than on no account can the medication be blamed for what happened.
+The doctor who prescribed the medicines will be told by his/her medical insurers than on no account can the medication be blamed for what happened.
 S/he must blame the terrible illness and if s/he doesn’t feel capable of this, s/he needs to let the insurer’s lawyer make that case – See When Will Medical Insurers Stop Killing People.

 The system in other words systematically conceals what is happening in cases like the one that drew Carney to Tumbler Ridge.